• Skip to main content

 What to put on a relish tray:

-While I added a few things from my fridge, most of these items can easily be found in your grocery store olive bar, or salad bar, or in the section where pickles and olives are sold.
+While I added a few things from my fridge, most of these items can easily be found in your grocery store olive bar, salad bar, or in the section where pickles and olives are sold.
 You may already have most of what you need in your pantry.

 A glass dish with pickled okra, boiled peanuts and gherkins.